toUpperCase78/tiobe-index-ratings/README.md

 All rating values are carefully fetched by examining the graphical plots of all aforementioned programming languages.

-Furthermore, there exist sub-types in this repo: **Very Long Term History** which contains the rankings of popular programming languages according to the index as 5-year intervals (from current year down to 1988) and **Programming Language of the Year** that represents the list of programming languages entered the hall of fame by having the highest rise in ratings every year, since 2003.
+Furthermore, there exist sub-types in this repo: **Very Long Term History** contains the rankings of popular programming languages according to the index as 5-year intervals (two versions for year 2023 and 2025, respectively) and **Programming Language of the Year** represents the list of programming languages entered the hall of fame by having the highest rise in ratings every year, since 2003.

 ## Analyses